 Regis University offers a unique program to students who want to accelerate their accounting education.
 It has one of the best accounting graduate schools in the country.
-Students can complete both their undergraduate and graduate degrees together at an accelerated and more affordable rate.
+Students can complete both their undergraduate and graduate degrees together at an accelerated and more affordable accounting degree.
 Undergraduate students are required to complete 128 credits to graduate and students who choose to combine their undergraduate and graduate degree are required to complete 152 credits to earn both degrees.
 The Higher Learning Commission and the North Central Association both accredit Regis University.

 Lehigh University has both an undergraduate and graduate degree in accounting that will help students prepare for work in the accounting field.
 During the sophomore year of the undergraduate program, students can participate in summer and winter leadership programs and externships to familiarize students with career options.
 The summer after junior year will find Lehigh accounting majors typically participating in well-paid internships that lead to entry-level jobs upon graduation.
 Lehigh also has several special programs that can augment the accounting program including the Conference on Accounting Professionalism, The Accounting Club, Beta Alpha Psi, and the Segal Speaker Series.